hopr-framework/hopr/INSTALL.md

-After compiling, you can test HOPR by going to the `tutorials` directory and running the script `executeall.sh`, which will run HOPR for all tutorial cases.
+After compiling, you can test HOPR by going to the `tutorials` directory and running the script `executeall.sh`, which will run HOPR for all tutorial cases (some examples need CGNS).
 For further information check the [HOPR website](http://www.hopr-project.org/).